Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede the progress.
+- Failure to set realistic goals will hinder progress.

-- Building strong networks can lead to the creation of new opportunities for work and further advancements.
+- Building strong networks can lead to more opportunities to work and progress in your career.

-- Reduce stress by practicing Time Management Techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management Techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals

-Which Ways Can You Network Better?
+What Can You Network Better?

 - Participate in professional meetings

-- Join online forums that are related to your specialization
+- Join online forums related to your specialization

 - Volunteer to help with organizational tasks

-- Participate in resource groups for employees.
+- Participate in employee resource groups

 Stagnation

-A lack of personal growth can cause employees to be uninspiring within an organization as well as on the job market.
+Insufficient personal growth makes employees ineffective within an organization as well as on the job market.

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Investing time to develop capabilities required by other related fields.
+- Transferable Skill Set Development: Investing time in developing the skills required by other connected fields.

 Negativity

-Tips for Refocusing Negativity
+Tips to Refocus Negativity

 Overcommitting Workload

-Reduce stress through:
+Reduce stress by:

 - Practicing Time Management Techniques